TF1: Private-owned (1987–present)

 From 1984 to 1986, the French television landscape evolved significantly with the launch of three private television channels: Canal+, La Cinq and TV6.
 In March 1986, the Chirac government decided to privatize one of the three public channels.
 Although initial reports had suggested Antenne 2 (now France 2), on 14 May the government announced that TF1 was selected.
 The channel was therefore more apt to confront with competition, but still considered left-leaning by the right-wing majority.
 In April 1987, the construction conglomerate Bouygues won the resulting auction for the sale of TF1.
 On 16 April, its president, Francis Bouygues, presented a check of three billion francs to the government, completing the privatisation of TF1.

-TF1's current logo was unveiled on February 2nd, 1990.
+TF1's current logo was unveiled on 2 February 1990.
 It launched a news network, La Chaîne Info (LCI), in 1994.

 The channel was available in Italy alongside LCI on digital terrestrial television from 2004 to December 2006 on Dfree multiplex.
 In 2005, TF1 launched TF1 Vision, a video on demand service.

 On 20 May 2021, it was announced that TF1 Group, owners of the channel, proposed a merger with Groupe M6, which owns M6.
 On 16 September 2022, it was announced that the merger was officially abandoned.

 Since October 2022, the free DTT channels of the TF1 Group have been accessible free to air via the Astra 1 satellite.
 This broadcast follows a temporary interruption in encrypted broadcasting to Canal+ and TNTSAT subscribers, following a commercial dispute.
 However, despite the resumption of encrypted broadcasts within the Canal+ and TNTSAT bouquets, this free-to-air broadcasting continues.
 LCI is therefore received free of charge in almost all of continental Europe.

 On 23 November 2024, Sky News reported that CVC Capital Partners, TF1, RedBird Capital Partners, All3Media, Mediawan and Kohlberg Kravis Roberts had been linked to a potential takeover bid for ITV plc and a possible break-up of core assets such as ITV Studios and ITVX.
-This could see TF1 name launched in UK.
+This could have seen the TF1 name launched in the UK, however ITV later confirmed it was in talks to instead sell the TV business to Sky.